rmelian/cloud-recipes/aws-s3-upload-lambda-trigger/README.md

 # S3 upload trigger lambda function

 ### What is this?
 A serverless application that demonstrates how to trigger a lambda function after a file is uploaded into an S3 bucket.
-Two versions of the application are provided.
-One using the [Serverless Framework](https://www.serverless.com/) and the other using [AWS CDK](https://aws.amazon.com/cdk/)
+Two versions of the application are provided: One using the [Serverless Framework](https://www.serverless.com/) and the other using [AWS CDK](https://aws.amazon.com/cdk/)

 ### The Architecture
 ![Diagram](assets/diagram.png)